Authentication

 Access tokens represent user authorization and must be protected from unauthorized access.
 Store tokens in HTTP-only cookies for security:

-- Automatically available in requests via the Nordcraft proxy
+- HTTP-only cookies are automatically available in API requests via the Nordcraft proxy

 Use redirect authentication